 Rest interval |

-1/2 hour (rest and meal interval) for every 5 hours of continous work |
+1/2 hour (rest and meal interval) for every 5 hours of continuous work |

-At least one hour (rest and meal interval) for every 5 hours of continous work |
+At least one hour (rest and meal interval) for every 5 hours of continuous work |

-At least 1/2 hour (rest and meal interval) for every 4 hours of continous work |
+At least 1/2 hour (rest and meal interval) for every 4 hours of continuous work |

-1 hour (rest and meal interval) for every 51/2 hours of continous work |
+1 hour (rest and meal interval) for every 51/2 hours of continuous work |

 Overtime

 Overtime payments are given to employees in the category of workmen in factories and commercial establishments prescribed by the concerned state authorities.
-Overtime wages are calculated at a rate of up to twice the normal wage under various acts, including S & E Act for various states.
+Overtime wages are calculated at a rate of up to twice the normal wage under various acts, including the S & E Act for various states.

-Several statutes regulate overtime and overtime payment, and different legal acts provide for respectively different periods of working hours.
+Several statutes regulate overtime and overtime payment, and different legal acts provide for different periods of working hours.
 Below are some of the relevant Acts that have different provisions for overtime payment and their violations.
 It may be noted that the following acts only apply to the workmen category.

 Act |